Key land use planning issues in Virginia today are:

 2. what type and density of development will be authorized on a particular parcel

-The General Assembly controls the authority of the counties and, through amendments to city charters, the General Assembly can also modify the powers granted to Virginia cities.
+In Virginia, local governments are subsidiaries of the state government.
+The General Assembly provides authority to the counties and cities through charters, and under the Dillon Rule local governments can only exercise authorities that have been specifically granted.
 The local ordinances must be consistent with overall state law, but they are the law of the land, the rules to follow.

-County/city/town officials can limit the subdivision of private property into additional parcels that can be developed, to ensure the changes are consistent with the local comprehensive land use plan.
-Local officials approve, require modifications before approval, or even reject (rarely...) both subdivision proposals and the site-specific detailed plans when a parcel is developed.
+County/city/town officials clearly have the authority to limit the subdivision of private property into additional parcels that can be developed, and to ensure that zoning controls land uses.
+Local officials can approve, require modifications before approval, or even reject subdivision proposals and the site-specific detailed plans when a parcel is developed.

 Comprehensive plans, zoning ordinances, subdivision ordinances, erosion and sediment control ordinances - all the local requirements vary by county/city/town.
 The different requirements have created a demand for local lawyers who understand the quirks in the requirements, and know how the staff in each jurisdiction will interpret the requirements.
 Regional or statewide consistency is rare in Virginia's land use planning process - even statewide requirements such as the Chesapeake Bay Regulations are interpreted differently by different jurisdictions.
 The extra legal fees make development more expensive, so homeowners and businesses end up financing the desire of local governments to stay independent.